Mari-iam/Streaming-Data-Pipeline-with-Apache-Kafka-Spark-and-Airflow/README.md

 2. **Apache Kafka**: Acts as the messaging queue for data streams.
 3. **Apache Airflow**: Manages and schedules data producers to run in parallel.
 4. **Apache Spark**: Processes data in real time from Kafka topics.
-5. **Database**: Stores processed data for querying and visualization.
+5. **Database**: Stores processed data in tables for querying and visualization.
 6. **Dashboard**: Displays real-time streaming data insights.

 ## Prerequisites